Everybody Loves Jenifa: Reception

 Following its release, Everybody Loves Jenifa reportedly earned over ₦40 million on its opening day, setting a new record for the highest opening day gross for a Nollywood film, with ₦45.2 million.
 Within its first week in cinemas, the film earned ₦355.1 million, marking it as a commercial success in Nigeria.
 By its second weekend, beginning on 23 December 2024, its total earnings reportedly exceeded ₦700 million.
-Within 12 days, the film was recognized as the highest grossing Nigerian film film to date.
+Within 12 days, the film was recognized as the highest grossing Nigerian film to date.

 Internationally, the film earned $100,000 during its opening week in cinemas across the diaspora, reportedly achieving the largest opening weekend for a Nollywood film outside Africa.
 Domestically, Everybody Loves Jenifa reached ₦1 billion at the Nigerian box office within 19 days of release, becoming the fastest Nollywood title to reach this milestone.
 The film's performance has been linked to its wide audience appeal, effective marketing strategies, and the popularity of the Jenifa franchise.